Torres del Paine, Patagonia, Argentina and Chile

 Easter Island Moai statues, Chile

 There are places you are proud to say you’ve visited and then there are places you still can’t believe you have visited.
 Easter Island would be one of each.
 This is one of the least visited but most well-known places to go in the world.
-It is a 5 hour flight away from mainland Chile (departing Santiago), and is extremely worth going the extra distance.
-To learn more about visiting Easter Island, check out An Introduction to visiting Easter Island.
+It is a 5-hour flight away from mainland Chile (departing Santiago), and is extremely worth going the extra distance.

 La Paz City, Bolivia